manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 ### Additionally:

 - Inherited: Implementors automatically inherit `@internal` status for overridden methods; it does not need to be reapplied.
-- Compiler Enforced: Parts produces compile errors for `@internal` access violations.
+- Compiler enforced: Parts produces compile errors for `@internal` access violations at compile-time.
+- Runtime enforced: When supplied at runtime, a component's `@internal` access violations are reported as runtime exceptions.

 ---